halilradogoshi/Albanian-Sign-Language-Detection/README.md

 3. Train and evaluate a model.
 4. Export the model for future use.

-**Target Audience**: Students participating in the Gjakova Makeathon.
+**Target Audience**: Students that would like to learn to create AI projects with CustomVision.

 ---